 Capillary tubes were filled with the diluted milk solution and one end was double-sealed with crit-o-seal.
 Sample tubes were spun in 8 consecutive 120-second cycles in a mini hematocrit spinner (Iris Sample Processing, StatSpin CritSpin M961-122).
-In the capillary after 16 total minutes of spinning, total fat and aqueous layers were visible.
+In the capillary and after 16 total minutes of spinning, total fat and aqueous layers were visible.
 These layers were measured using a 150mm dial caliper (General Tools, 6” Dial Caliper).
-Percentage of milk fat was determined with based on total volume of diluted milk sample.
+Percentage of milk fat was determined based on total volume of diluted milk sample.
 Milk samples were analyzed in duplicate, or triplicate if milk fat percentage differed by more than 25% in the first two samples.

+Dexamethasone section in methods?

 Statistical Analyses